 Skyworks Solutions, Inc. (SWKS) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, March 28, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Skyworks Solutions, Inc. ("Skyworks" or the "Company") (NASDAQ: SWKS ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 2, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against Skyworks Solutions, Inc. ("Skyworks" or the "Company") (NASDAQ: SWKS ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN SKYWORKS SOLUTIONS, INC. (SWKS), CLICK HERE BEFORE MAY 5, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR SKYWORKS INVESTMENTS, CLICK HERE BEFORE MAY 5, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?